open-telemetry/opentelemetry-dotnet/src/OpenTelemetry/README.md

 OpenTelemetry SDK is a reference implementation of the OpenTelemetry API.
 It implements the Tracing API, the Metrics API, and the Context API.
-Once a valid SDK is installed and configured, all the OpenTelemetry API methods used to instrument an application, starts emitting telemetry, instead of being no-ops.
+Once a valid SDK is installed and configured, all the OpenTelemetry API methods, which were no-ops without an SDK, will start emitting telemetry.
 This SDK also supports [Logging](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/logs/overview.md) by integrating with